464th Chemical Brigade (United States): Motto

 We Serve In Silence is the motto of the 464th Chemical Brigade.
 This motto connotes the silent, but deadly force of the weapons that the chemical corps built to combat and the silent, dirty, thankless, yet life-saving job that the chemical soldier performs with the utmost expertise, dignity, and honor.

 History

 This unit was constituted on 20 October 1953 in the Army Reserves as the 464th Chemical Group and assigned to First United States Army.
 It was officially activated in New York City on 1 December 1953.
 It was later inactivated on 31 January 1968.
 On 22 February 1972, the unit was assigned to Third United States Army and activated at Orlando, Florida.
 The unit was transferred from Third United States Army to Second United States Army on 1 October 1983.
-After being reassigned back to First United States Army on June 1987, it was reorganized from the 464th Chemical Group to the 464th Chemical Brigade.
+After being reassigned back to First United States Army in June 1987, it was reorganized from the 464th Chemical Group to the 464th Chemical Brigade.
 And, it was relocated to Johnstown, Pennsylvania.
 The unit was inactivated on 16 September 2008.